 Important: for more information on whether your organisation is eligible please see ATO - JobKeeper Payment - Eligible employers

 - are currently employed by the eligible employer (including those stood down or re-hired)

-- are full-time, part-time, or long-term casuals (a casual employed on a regular basis for longer than 12 months as at 1 March 2020)
+- are full-time, part-time, or long-term casuals (a casual employed on a regular basis for longer than 12 months as at the eligibility test date)